 New Hampshire is one of the most abortion-friendly states in the country.

-The grim reality is abortion is legal, unrestricted, and unregulated throughout all 40 weeks of pregnancy in New Hampshire.Learn the Facts
+Abortion used to be legal, unrestricted, and unregulated throughout all 40 weeks of pregnancy in New Hampshire for any reason.Learn the Facts

 How far into pregnancy are abortions permitted in New Hampshire?

-As recently as 2017 and 2018, legislators rejected bills that would have provided protection for viable preborn children.
+Legislators rejected bills in 2017 and 2018 that would have provided protection for viable preborn children.

 What laws in New Hampshire affect abortion now?

 New Hampshire has a parental notification statute.
 When a minor seeks abortion, she needs to notify a parent or guardian, or else use a “judicial bypass” in which a judge determines she is mature enough to make her own decision.
 The law calls for notification, not consent.

 New Hampshire bans the barbaric abortion method known as partial-birth abortion or dilation-&-evacuation, in which a child is delivered partway before being killed.
 This ban was passed in 2012.

 As of early 2019, New Hampshire policy limits the use of Medicaid funds for abortion.